 The outcome is median house price in constant 2010 U.S. dollars.
-The unit of observation is the city-year, so a treatment effect of -$28,478 means that at the 80th percentile of house prices four years after the vote, cities that fail to renew road taxes and its associated spending have houses that sell for $28,478 less than cities that vote to renew road taxes and spending.
+The unit of observation is the city-year, so a treatment effect of -$28,478 means that at the 80th percentile of house prices four years after the vote, cities that fail to renew road taxes and the associated spending have houses that sell for $28,478 less than cities that vote to renew road taxes and spending.
 The regressions include covariates related to the demographics and socioeconomic factors of the cities, drawn from Table 2.

 suggests a differential impact, where higher-valued properties are more sensitive to road dis- repair than lower-valued houses.
 Figure 7 contrasts the treatment effects of the 20th and 80th percentiles of home sale prices in an effect plot to highlight this differential impact of reduction in road maintenance spending.